MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-new-file.md

 1. Copy content from the *Cloud* folder you downloaded previously to any drive other than the C:\ drive.

-1. Enter your Azure subscription ID, AzureCloud name and run the following PowerShell commands:
+1. Enter your Azure subscription ID, AzureCloud name and run the following PowerShell commands from an administrative prompt:

     ```PowerShell
     $SubscriptionID="your_subscription_ID"